iRocker Cruiser vs iRocker All-Around vs iRocker Sport

 The 10’ version still accommodates a good level of riders with the max capacity sitting around 350 lbs.
 It’s got a narrower tail than the Cruiser but a wider nose and body than the Sport.

-The narrower tails means you’ll have more speed and maneuverability than the iRocker Cruiser.
+The narrower tails mean you’ll have more speed and maneuverability than the iRocker Cruiser.
 You can even give it a go in small waves!
 The wider nose and body than the iRocker Sport means that beginners will still find the board easy to use.

 The tri fin setup helps give the board its performance in small waves or choppy conditions.
 But it would be better if you could detach the side fins as well as the center fin for flat water.
 Same goes for the 11’.